-Devon County Council is the largest local authority area in the South West of England with a population of 787,200 in 2017.
+Devon County Council is the largest local authority area in the South West of England with a population of 802,400 in 2019.
 It comprises the eight districts of East Devon, Exeter, Mid Devon, North Devon, South Hams, Teignbridge, Torridge and West Devon.
 It is a predominately rural county, albeit with a number of significant urban settlements, the largest of which is Exeter.
 Devon also includes Dartmoor and Exmoor National Parks, as well as five Areas of Outstanding Natural Beauty.

-Total output in Devon is £16.6bn (2017), nearly £2bn more than Bristol and accounts for around half of the Heart of the South West Local Enterprise Partnership (LEP) area.
-The Devon economy is growing faster than the national average with output increasing by 20.9% in real terms from 2012 to 2017.
-However, this is from a lower base: output per person is 22.7% below the UK average in 2017.
+Total output in Devon is £17.7bn (2018), nearly £3bn more than Bristol and accounts for that of almost half of the Heart of the South West Local Enterprise Partnership (LEP) area.
+The Devon economy grew at the same rate as the national average with output increasing by 15.5% from 2014 to 2018.
+However, this is from a lower base: output per person was 21.8% below the UK average in 2018.
 Labour productivity is also 77.4% of the UK average, and that gap has grown over the last decade.

-Average earnings in Devon have been rising at the same rate as the rest of the UK, and are still below the national average at £26,543 per annum compared to £28,758 for the UK (2018).
-Meanwhile, the earnings to house price ratio in Devon is 9.4, above the national average of 7.9 (2017).
+Average earnings for Devon residents have been rising slightly more slowly than for the UK as a whole and are below the national average, at £21,879 per annum compared to £25,780 for the UK (2020).
+Full-time pay for Devon’s residents has been rising faster than part-time pay.
+Meanwhile, the resident earnings to house price ratio in Devon is 9.4, above the national average of 7.4 (2020).

 The population of Devon is growing, but the working age population is declining as a share of the total as much of the growth is driven by a disproportionately higher increase in the number of over 65s.
 By 2031 the proportion of over 65s is expected to increase from 26% to 29.7%.
 Nationally, the proportion of over 65s isn’t expected to reach 25% until 2048.